dabrze/CheckMyBlob/README.md

 (n-acetyl-2-deoxy-2-amino-galactose).
 More details concerning data selection can be found in the paper of Kowiel *et al.*

 The `cmb.pkl` file is included int he repository, whereas the csv version of the data set can be downloaded using the link below:

 [cmb.csv](https://zenodo.org/record/1040843/files/cmb.csv) [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1040843.svg)](https://doi.org/10.5281/zenodo.1040843)

+For machine learning (classification) purposes, the target attribute is: `res_name`.

 ### TAMC